sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

     Next to "Select root directory" click "Browse..."

-    Navigate to the directory where you git clone'd the project earlier.
+    Navigate to the directory where you git cloned the project earlier.
 It should now list the available plugins.

     Make sure they are all checked and click  "Finish".